Caudipteryx: Feathers

 The hands of Caudipteryx supported symmetrical, pennaceous feathers that had vanes and barbs, measuring between 15 and 20 cm long.
 The primary feathers were arranged in a wing-like fan along the second finger, just like primary feathers of birds and other maniraptorans.
-No fossil of Caudipteryx zoui preserves any secondary feathers attached to the forearms, as found in dromaeosaurids, Archaeopteryx, and modern birds.
-Either these arm feathers are not preserved, or they were not present on Caudipteryx in life.
 An additional fan of feathers existed on its tail.
-The shortness and symmetry of the feathers, and the shortness of the arms relative to the body size, indicate that Caudipteryx was flightless.

 The body of C. zoui was covered in black feathers, with a visible banding pattern preserved on tail feathers.